PX4/PX4-user_guide/en/gps_compass/rtk_gps.md

 #### Rover RTK Module (Vehicle)

+The connection method and cables/connectors required depends on the selected RTK module (and on the [flight controller](../flight_controller/README.md)).

-Connect the vehicle-based module to the flight controller's GPS port (in the same way as any other GPS module).
+Most are connected via the flight controller's GPS port, in the same way as any other GPS module.
+Some are connected to the [UAVCAN](../uavcan/README.md) bus.

-The actual cables/connectors required will depend on the flight controller and selected RTK module (see [documentation for the selected device](#supported-rtk-devices) for more information).
+See [documentation for the selected device](#supported-rtk-devices) and [UAVCAN](../uavcan/README.md) for more information on wiring and configuration.

 #### Base RTK Module (Ground)